Richard P. Simmons

-Richard P. Simmons (born May 3, 1931) is an American metallurgist.
+Richard P. Simmons (May 3, 1931 – April 23, 2026) was an American metallurgist, industrialist and philanthropist.

 Life and career

 Simmons was born on May 3, 1931.
-He attended Massachusetts Institute of Technology (MIT) in 1949.
-He became a metallurgist at the Allegheny Ludlum Steel corporation in Pittsburgh.
-He then worked for other steel companies before returning to become the chief executive of Allegheny, taking it public and then leading a management buyout.
-Having become wealthy, he then created a variety of endowments at MIT.
+He attended the Massachusetts Institute of Technology (MIT) beginning in 1949.
+He became a metallurgist at the Allegheny Ludlum Steel corporation in Pittsburgh in 1953.
+After working for several other steel companies, he returned to Allegheny Ludlum in 1968, becoming chief executive in 1972.
+During his tenure, he took the company public and led a management buyout.
+Simmons was Chief Executive Officer and Chairman until 1990, when he became chairman.